Avalanche win 7th straight, rout Coyotes 5-1 - WHIZ News

 GLENDALE, Ariz.
 (AP) — Mikko Rantanen scored his 18th goal of the season and the Colorado Avalanche won their seventh game in a row by beating the Arizona Coyotes 5-1 on Monday night.

+“(Grubauer) is doing a nice job of making key saves at key times,” Avalanche coach Jared Bednar said.
+“He had to make two really good saves in the first period.
+He hasn’t had a lot of work but he has a knack of really staying focused.”

+Grubauer leads the league in shutouts with five and came within 3:41 of a sixth in this one.

-Joonas Donskoi scored two late goals, including an empty-netter.
-Pierre-Eduoard Bellemare and Nazem Kadri also scored for the Avalanche.
+Joonas Donskoi had two late goals, including an empty-netter, with Tyson Jost assisting on both.
+Pierre-Eduoard Bellemare and Nazem Kadri also tallied for the Avalanche, who have outscored opponents 32-8 during their winning streak.

-Coyotes captain Oliver Ekman-Larsson scored late in the third period, his first goal of the season.
+Coyotes captain Oliver Ekman-Larsson scored his first goal of the season late in the third period.

 Bellemare opened the scoring for Colorado, taking a feed in front from Matt Calvert behind the net to beat goalie Antii Raanta high at 14:22 of the first period.